AbrahamSanders/codec-bpe/README.md

         --batch_size 128 \
         --chunk_size_secs 0.08 \
         --context_secs 0.4

+    # encode audio files using MagiCodec at 0.85 kbps (16kHz -> 50Hz, only 1 codebook of 131072 codes)
+    python -m codec_bpe.audio_to_codes \
+        --audio_path path/to/audio \
+        --codec_model MagiCodec-50Hz-Base \
+        --batch_size 8

+    # encode audio files using MagiCodec at 0.85 kbps in tiny chunks of 80ms with a 1s context to simulate streaming encoding
+    python -m codec_bpe.audio_to_codes \
+        --audio_path path/to/audio \
+        --codec_model MagiCodec-50Hz-Base \
+        --batch_size 128 \
+        --chunk_size_secs 0.08 \
+        --context_secs 1.0
     ```

 2. Suppose you want to use the first 4 codebooks of [EnCodec 24 kHz](https://huggingface.co/facebook/encodec_24khz), run: